Update you browser

 9.30am – 5pm BST daily

 This new experiential short course based in London has been designed for people who work or want to work in creative businesses.
-The three-day course will give unique insider-access to the processes behind some of the brightest creative minds working today.
+The three-day course will give unique insider access to the processes behind some of today's brightest creative minds.
 They will share how they successfully initiate, drive and manage creative projects and businesses.

-• Eva Guerra, Executive Director and Head of Studio of Designit - a studio of over 700 designers
+Eva Guerra, former Executive Director and Head of Studio of Designit

-The course has been developed by the Royal College of Art Executive Education department in collaboration with Philip Dodd and Enrica Costamagna from the award-winning agency Made in China UK.
+The course has been developed by the Royal College of Art Executive Education department in collaboration with Philip Dodd and Enrica Costamagna from the award-winning agency Made in China (UK), Ltd.

 You will be able to talk with, question and learn from globally successful creative entrepreneurs, artists and designers, alongside RCA academics and the founders of successful start-ups from the award winning incubator InnovationRCA.